Loading...

 • Faster data processing

 Lumify is well-known for its big data fusion, analytics, and visualization capabilities.
-It empowers users in finding complicated connections and developing actionable intelligence.
-It helps in discovering different data relationships via a well-defined pack of analytical tools like collaborative workspaces, graph visualization, dynamic histograms, etc.
+It empowers users to find complicated connections and develop actionable intelligence.
+It helps discover different data relationships via a well-defined pack of analytical tools, such as collaborative workspaces, graph visualization, dynamic histograms, etc.

-It offers full text faceted search, and interactive geospatial views in real-time to make the most of the data that is collected.
-Users can take quick and intelligent decisions based on the tool and its output, for the best business results.
+It offers real-time full-text faceted search and interactive geospatial views to make the most of the data collected.
+Users can make quick and intelligent decisions based on the tool and its output for the best business results.

 • Collaborative workspaces in real-time